Denmark Jutland

 Located in the northernmost part of Denmark in Jutland, the historic landmark is also known as the Sand-Buried Church, the Old Skagen Church or Sct.
 Laurentius Church (in Danish: Den Tilsandede Kirke or Sankt Laurentii Kirke).

-From its name, you should think there’s a church buried under the sand, right?
+From the name alone, you’d expect a church buried under the sand, right?

 That’s at least what we were expecting!

-But we hadn’t really done our research before visiting and since you are reading this now, you will be better prepared than us:
+But we hadn’t really done our research before visiting, and since you are reading this now, you will be better prepared than we were:

 The Sand-Covered Church is just a church tower standing among sand dunes.